Confirm your province to explore products and offers tailored to your area.

 Loss of use coverage

-Third party liability coverage provides legal protection if you injure someone else or cause property damage to another person’s property on the road.
+Third-party liability car insurance is mandatory in all provinces and territories across Canada.
+It provides legal protection if you injure someone else or cause property damage to another person’s property on the road.
 This type of coverage can help pay for medical expenses associated with bodily injuries or repairs of damaged cars, as well as any applicable legal fees and settlements up to the coverage limit.
-In Ontario, drivers are required to hold a minimum of $200,000 in third party liability coverage at all times.
+For example: In Ontario, drivers are required to hold a minimum of $200,000 in third-party liability coverage at all times.

-[Not mandatory in Ontario] Direct compensation - property damage coverage protects an insured vehicle and its contents against property damage, so long as the policyholder is not at fault for the collision that caused said damage.
+[Not mandatory in Ontario] Direct compensation - property damage coverage protects an insured vehicle and its contents against property damage, so long as the policyholder is not at fault for the collision that caused said damage..
 Under this type of coverage, the insurance provider typically pays for the repair or replacement of your car directly.
-Note that to be eligible for direct compensation coverage, the collision must meet the following circumstances: it occurred in Ontario, it involved more than one vehicle, and it involved at least one vehicle that participates in the province’s car insurance program.
-However, starting January 1, 2024 it is an optional insurance policy for all Ontarian drivers.

-[Not mandatory in Alberta] Uninsured automobile coverage is designed to protect you and any passengers in your vehicle if you get into a collision with an at-fault driver who is either uninsured or underinsured.
+[Not mandatory in Alberta] Uninsured motorist coverage is designed to protect you and any passengers in your vehicle if you get into a collision with an at-fault driver who is either uninsured or underinsured.
 This type of coverage can also protect the policyholder in the event of a hit-and-run.
+This hybrid car insurance policy is mandatory in all provinces and territories.

-[Not mandatory in Newfoundland] If you, a passenger, or a pedestrian requires medical attention following a collision, accident benefits coverage can help.
+[Not mandatory in Newfoundland] If you, a passenger, or a pedestrian require medical attention following a collision, accident benefits coverage can help.
 This type of coverage is provided no matter who was at fault for the accident and it can help cover a wide range of medical expenses like prescription medications, physical therapy, or rehabilitation, as well as loss of income.
+Note that accident benefits coverage is mandatory in all provinces and territories except Newfoundland.

 If you're buying a new car, adding this coverage to your policy is worth considering.
 It ensures you're covered for the full value of your vehicle without factoring in depreciation.
 That means if your car is stolen or totalled, you'll be reimbursed for the cost of a brand-new vehicle—not just what it's worth after wear and tear.